 Adult Mental Health Outpatient Services

 The Adult Mental Health Outpatient Services offer a broad range of services and treatments as appropriate to clients over age 18 who are living with mental illness.
 Services include intake assessment, counselling, occupational therapy and social work support.
 Inter-professional care teams work collaboratively with hospital and community addictions and mental health teams.
-Specific treatment options include Electroconvulsive Therapy (ECT) and Transmagnetic Stimulation (TMS) with medical referral, as well as support for clients with Community Treatment Orders, and/or clients with a primary diagnosis of severe/persistent mood disorder with treatment resistance or other complex needs.
+The service offers support for clients with Community Treatment Orders, and/or clients with a primary diagnosis of severe/persistent mood disorder with treatment resistance or other complex needs.

 Seniors Mental Health Outpatient Service